• Skip to primary navigation

 • 📋 Recipe

-I love both nanaimo bars and cheesecake, so I decided to combine the two.
-I knew that I needed a base layer that was just like a nanaimo bar.
+I love both Nanaimo bars and cheesecake, so I decided to combine the two.
+I knew that I needed a base layer that was just like all Nanaimo bars.
 Some recipes use walnuts and some almonds.
-I decided to use almonds as per the City of Nanaimo's nanaimo bar recipe.
-The crust also includes graham cracker crumbs, coconut flakes, and cocoa powder, just like a nanaimo bar.
+I decided to use almonds as per the City of Nanaimo's Nanaimo bar recipe.
+The crust also includes graham cracker crumbs, coconut flakes, and cocoa powder, just like a Nanaimo bar.

 If you like cheesecakes, try Olive Garden Sicilian cheesecake, lemon meringue cheesecake, or blood orange cheesecake.